vlcervera/kata-tiered-pricing/README.md

 Definition of exercice in: [Definition](./DEFINITION.md)
 ## Python version

-This template uses Python 3.9.
+This project uses Python 3.9.
 You can use pyenv to configure your environment.

 ```
 https://github.com/pyenv/pyenv#installation